regisphilibert/juliette-hugo-component/README.md

 # Juliette is a Hugo API Theme Component

-This [Hugo](https://gohugo.io) theme component will add API endpoints your Hugo project.
+This [Hugo](https://gohugo.io) theme component will add API endpoints to your Hugo project.

 Every formatting and transforming happens on the data level so template files of any output can rely on a consistent data model.

 ## Who's Juliette best for?

-Juliette is best fit if
+Juliette is best fit for any of the following use case:
-1. You have a have heavy need of highly customizable endpoints and some basic understanding of Hugo's templating magic, including but not limited to `.Scratch`.
+- You have a have heavy need of highly customizable endpoints and some basic understanding of Hugo's templating magic, including but not limited to `.Scratch`.
-2. You don't need to customize your output and can rely on Juliette's default transformers.
+- You don't need to customize your output and can rely on Juliette's default transformers.

 If you need to customize your output but do no want to get involved in coding __and__ all you need is JSON,I recommand this great alternative to Juliette by [DJ Walker](https://github.com/dwalkr/): [Hugo JSON API Theme component](https://github.com/dwalkr/hugo-json-api-component).
 There's some basic output transforming with zero coding involved!